kevinbarabash/beignet/design/mvp/06_mutability.md

 ### Object types

-Crochet has object types which are similar to object types in TypeScript but with the follow differences:
+Escalier has object types which are similar to object types in TypeScript but with the follow differences:

 - getters/setters are not allowed